 There are many women in STEM professions, yet research shows women who look feminine are still judged less likely to be scientists.
 What is being done to overcome this stereotype?

 Women in STEM fields have plenty of anecdotal evidence that looking feminine and “looking like a scientist” at times seem mutually exclusive.
 They’ve revealed their professions at parties to be met with surprise, been asked where the professor is in their own university offices, thought maybe they shouldn’t wear a dress to that conference.
 Now there’s scientific evidence as well.
-A recent paper in the journal Sex Roles reveals that people viewing photos of real researchers are more likely to associate women with non-science occupations if they appear more feminine.
+A paper in the journal Sex Roles reveals that people viewing photos of real researchers are more likely to associate women with non-science occupations if they appear more feminine.
 Lead author Sarah Banchefsky of the University of Colorado Boulder tells us more.

 ResearchGate: What motivated you to conduct this study?